Skip to main content

 Pricing Transparency

 Look for providers that publish their pricing openly and offer cost calculators.
 Avoid services that require a sales call before showing rates — this usually signals opaque or negotiable pricing that makes budgeting difficult.
 Check whether licensing costs (V-Ray, Redshift, etc.) are included in the render price or charged separately.
+For help comparing pricing across providers, our render farm pricing guide covers common pricing structures and what to watch for.

 Support and Troubleshooting